dconnet/AgilityBook/Readme-Build.txt

 Boost: http://www.boost.org.
 - Boost is no longer required when using VC9+SP1 (or VC9FeaturePack).
 Note, the included project files now assume the Service Pack is installed with VS2008.
+- It is needed for Mac, but not unix since we apt-install there.
+  Haven't tried installing libboost-all-dev on Mac...
 ARB has been built and tested using Boost version 1.68.0.
 There is no need to actually build the Boost libraries.
 (Currently, only the smart_ptr, weak_ptr and make_shared templates are used.)